README

 UI Pipeline

-cellium_dslconverts the DSL into a tree of internal widget maps. - Layout: The
+cellium_dslconverts tuples into internal widget maps and injects state. - Layout:

-viewprocess utilizes thenative_terminaldriver to draw the final representation to the terminal screen.
+viewprocess uses thenative_terminaldriver to draw to the screen.

 Project Structure